Q: What is Amazon SageMaker?

 Q: How is Amazon SageMaker Edge Manager related to AWS Panorama?
-When should you use Amazon SageMaker Edge Manager versus AWS Panorama?
+When should I use Amazon SageMaker Edge Manager versus AWS Panorama?

 For companies looking to run computer vision on edge devices such as cameras and appliances, you can use AWS Panorama.
-Panorama offers ready to deploy computer vision applications for edge devices.
-It’s easy to get started with AWS Panorama by logging into the cloud console, specifying the model you would like to use in Amazon S3 or in SageMaker, and then writing business logic as a python script.
+Panorama offers ready-to-deploy computer vision applications for edge devices.
+It’s easy to get started with AWS Panorama by logging into the cloud console, specifying the model you would like to use in Amazon S3 or in SageMaker, and then writing business logic as a Python script.
 AWS Panorama compiles the model for the target device and creates an application package so it can be deployed to your devices with just a few clicks.
-In addition, ISVs who want to build their own custom applications can use the AWS Panorama SDK, and device manufacturers can use the Device SDK to certify their devices for AWS Panorama.
+In addition, independent software vendors who want to build their own custom applications can use the AWS Panorama SDK, and device manufacturers can use the Device SDK to certify their devices for AWS Panorama.

-Customers who want to build their own models and have more granular control over model features, can use Amazon SageMaker Edge Manager.
-SageMaker Edge Manager is a managed service to prepare, run, monitor, and update machine learning (ML) models across fleets of edge devices such as smart cameras, smart speakers, and robots for any use case such as natural langue processing, fraud detection, and predictive maintenance.
-SageMaker Edge Manager is for ML edge developers who want control over their model including engineering different model features and monitor models for drift.
+Customers who want to build their own models and have more granular control over model features can use Amazon SageMaker Edge Manager.
+SageMaker Edge Manager is a managed service to prepare, run, monitor, and update ML models across fleets of edge devices such as smart cameras, smart speakers, and robots for any use case such as natural langue processing, fraud detection, and predictive maintenance.
+SageMaker Edge Manager is for ML edge developers who want control over their model, including engineering different model features and monitoring models for drift.
 Any ML edge developer can use SageMaker Edge Manager through the SageMaker console and the SageMaker APIs.
 SageMaker Edge Manager brings the capabilities of SageMaker to build, train, and deploy models in the cloud to edge devices.

-Amazon SageMaker Edge Manager is available in 6 AWS Regions US East (N. Virginia), US East (Ohio), US West (Oregon), EU (Ireland), EU (Frankfurt), and Asia Pacific (Tokyo) see details on the AWS Regions Table.
+Amazon SageMaker Edge Manager is available in six AWS Regions: US East (N. Virginia), US East (Ohio), US West (Oregon), EU (Ireland), EU (Frankfurt), and Asia Pacific (Tokyo).
+For details, see the AWS Regions Table.

 Q: What is Amazon SageMaker Neo?

-Amazon SageMaker Neo enables machine learning models to train once and run anywhere in the cloud and at the edge.
+Amazon SageMaker Neo enables ML models to train once and run anywhere in the cloud and at the edge.
 SageMaker Neo automatically optimizes models built with popular deep learning frameworks that can be used to deploy on multiple hardware platforms.
-Optimized models run up to 25 times faster and consume less than a tenth of the resources of typical machine learning models.
+Optimized models run up to 25 times faster and consume less than a tenth of the resources of typical ML models.